ismaelvaleconomics/open-lite-fiscal-risk-mexico/README.md

-# Open Lite Fiscal Risk Mexico
+# Open Fiscal Risk Mexico

 This repository contains a small open-economy macroeconomic model with a fiscal block, designed to study the relationship between fiscal consolidation, public debt, and sovereign risk premia in Mexico.